google/WebFundamentals/New/src/content/en/fundamentals/security/encrypt-in-transit/intro-to-security-terminology.md

 # Important Security Terminology {: .page-title }

+{% include "_shared/contributors/chrispalmer.html" %}
+{% include "_shared/contributors/mattgaunt.html" %}

+## TL;DR

-  - "Public / Private keys are used to sign and decrypt messages between the browser and the server"
+* Public / Private keys are used to sign and decrypt messages between the browser and the server
-  - "A certificate authority (CA) is an organization that vouches for the mapping between the public keys and public DNS names (such as 'www.foobar.com')"
+* A certificate authority (CA) is an organization that vouches for the mapping between the public keys and public DNS names (such as 'www.foobar.com')
-  - "A certificate signing request (CSR) is a data format that bundles a public key together with some metadata about the entity that owns the key"
+* A certificate signing request (CSR) is a data format that bundles a public key together with some metadata about the entity that owns the key

-Two of the hurdles developers face when migrating to HTTPS are concepts and terminology.
-This guide provides a brief overview of both.

 ## What are the Public and Private Key Pairs?